Risks and causes of non-Hodgkin lymphoma

 Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

-The risk of a woman developing an anaplastic large cell lymphoma following a implant is very small.
+The risk of a woman developing ALCL following an implant is very small.
 This can happen some years later.
-Doctors believe that, on balance, implants are a safe option for breast reconstruction, but women should be made aware of this risk.
+On balance, doctors believe that implants are a safe option for breast reconstruction.
+But women should be made aware of this risk.
 This link is associated with textured implants.
 There have been no women diagnosed with this following a smooth implant.

 Other possible causes